 Shopping in Astoria Queens

 Steinway Street has a lot of boutique shops and multicultural stores which makes shopping very unique.
-There’s a few retail stores such as Victoria’s Secret, GAP and Express.
-Astoria is continuously growing and we’re a fan of some of the local shops that have spawned in the area.
+There are a few retail stores such as Victoria’s Secret, GAP Factory, and Express.
+Astoria is continuously growing and we’re a fan of some of the local shops that have emerged in the area.
 Check them out below.

 - Belief NYC – 2401 29th St, Astoria, NY 11102

 - The Brass Owl website – 36-19 Ditmars Blvd, Queens, NY 11105

 - HiFi Records – 23-19 Steinway St, Astoria, NY 11105